-Adoptions Australia 1998-99
+Adoptions Australia 1999-00

-The Australian Institute of Health and Welfare is an independent health and welfare statistics and information agency.
-The Institute's mission is to inform community discussion and decision making through national leadership in the development and provision of authoritative and timely information on the health and welfare of Australians.
+The Australian Institute of Health and Welfare is Australia's national health and welfare statistics and information agency.
+The Institute's mission is to improve the health and wellbeing of Australians by informing community discussion and decision making through national leadership in developing and providing health and welfare statistics and information.

-CHILD WELFARE SERIES
+CHILD WELFARE SERIES Number 26

-Adoptions Australia 1998-99
+Adoptions Australia 1999-00